 Before creating a new content issue report, make sure the issue was not already reported or your question already answered.
 Click on the "Discussions" button on any people, film, TV show or collection.
 Content issues reports are located in the "Content Issues" section under the General discussion topics.

 A "Report" button is located under the Overview section (top white bar) of each people, film and collection entry.
 There is also a "Report an Issue" link under the "Edit Page" buttons.
 TV shows have multiple report buttons at three different levels: series, seasons and episodes.
 Choose the one you feel is the more appropriate for your issue.

 Try to select the right type of problem (Duplicate, Bad Image, Incorrect Content, Offensive or Spam, DMCA Takedown Request, Design or Functionality Issue).
 You can select "Incorrect Content" and use the Extra Details box to explain the situation if none of the options works for your type of problem.

 Please post directly in the Support Forums if you stumble upon any ongoing sabotage, trolling or malicious edits.

 You can choose to make your content issue report public or private.
 Only the moderators can read private reports.
 You should set your thread to private when:

 One report per issue.
-Please include all the info in one content issue report when an entry has multiple issues such as multiple bad or incorrect images, many episodes need to be deleted, or multiple duplicates.
+Please include all the info in one content issue report when an entry has multiple issues such as multiple bad or incorrect images, multiple episodes need to be deleted or edited, or multiple duplicates.
 If you find more duplicates or other issues after making a report, you can edit your previous report to include links to other entries or other related information.

 Please use English if you can.